kywbaek/pramp_questions/questions/flatten-a-dictionary/question.md

 If you’re using a compiled language such Java, C++, C#, Swift and Go, you may want to use a Map/Dictionary/Hash Table that maps strings (keys) to a generic type (e.g. Object in Java, AnyObject in Swift etc.) to allow nested dictionaries.

+If a certain key is empty, it should be excluded from the output (see e in the example below).

 Example:

 ```javascript